 65 - 60 = 5

-1. Log in > go to the dashboard > tap / click on a device > tap / click on the gear icon in the top right > scroll down until you see a section called "VPD Leaf Temperature Offset"
+1. Log in > go to the dashboard > tap / click on a device > click settings tab above the chart > scroll down until you see a section called "VPD Leaf Temperature Offset"

 2. Enter the offset you calculated in step 7, make sure to mind the negative sign if there is one.